erpalma/throttled/README.md

 A stripped down version of the python module `python-periphery` is now built-in and it is used for accessing the MCHBAR register by memory mapped I/O. You also need `dbus` and `gobject` python bindings for listening to dbus signals on resume from sleep/hibernate.

 ### Writing to MSR and PCI BAR
 Right now it is mandatory to **disable Secure Boot** (in BIOS) in order to avoid [Kernel Lockdown](https://lwn.net/Articles/706637/).
-In particular Lockdown restricts access to MSR and PCI BAR (via /dev/mem) which are required by this script.
+In particular Lockdown restricts access to MSR and PCI BAR (via /dev/mem) which are required by this tool.
 Note that some kernels (e.g. [linux-hardened](https://www.archlinux.org/packages/extra/x86_64/linux-hardened/)) will prevent from writing to `/dev/mem` too.
 Specifically, you need a kernel with `CONFIG_DEVMEM` and `CONFIG_X86_MSR` set.

 ### Thermald
-As discovered by *DEvil0000* the Linux Thermal Monitor ([thermald](https://github.com/intel/thermal_daemon)) can conflict with the purpose of this script.
+As discovered by *DEvil0000* the Linux Thermal Monitor ([thermald](https://github.com/intel/thermal_daemon)) can conflict with the purpose of this tool.
 In particular, thermald might be pre-installed (e.g. on Ubuntu) and configured in such a way to keep the CPU temperature below a certain threshold (~80 'C) by applying throtthling or messing up with RAPL or other CPU-specific registers.
 I strongly suggest to either disable/uninstall it or to review its default configuration.

 ### Update
-The scripts is now running with Python3 by default (tested w/ 3.6) and a virtualenv is automatically created in `/opt/lenovo_fix`.
+The tool is now running with Python3 by default (tested w/ 3.6) and a virtualenv is automatically created in `/opt/lenovo_fix`.
 Python2 should probably still work.

 ## Installation